carneades/carneades-3/doc/manual/argument_graphs.md

 main
 : A Boolean value (true or false) used to indicate whether the statement is one of the main issues modeled by the argument graph.
-(Since argument graphs can contain cycles and not limited to trees, we cannot use the roots of trees for this purpose.)
+(Since argument graphs can contain cycles and are not limited to trees, we cannot use the roots of trees for this purpose.)

 ## Argument Properties